 How do you use your Firefox browser?
 Is it your default browser?
 Share with us in the comments section below.

-If you've any thoughts on How to Export and Import Bookmarks/Favorites in Firefox?, then feel free to drop in below comment box.
-If you find this article helpful, please consider sharing it with your network.
+Lastly, if you've any thoughts or feedback on How to Export and Import Bookmarks or Favorites in Firefox, then feel free to drop in below comment box.
+You can also report the outdated information.